quinnobenauf/ally/README.md

 ## Feedback incorporated

-### How does this application can support other food cultures?
+### How does this application support other food cultures?

 Answer: Added various religiously affiliated diets to the list of dietary restrictions such as "Kosher" and "Halal"

-### Since this application holds people's personal information such as their allergies, how is it secured?

-Answer: Users login with their Google username/password

 ### It would be nice if the guests did not have to RSVP, the host could just add people to a group to see what allergies they should be aware of

-Answer: Simplifed Event creation.
+Answer: Simplifed event creation.
 Just add friends and see the combined list of allergies and dietary restrictions.
+No need for them to RSVP.

+### Page forms (e.g. Events form) and content looks a little cluttered

+Answer: Simplified the look and feel of Events creation.
+Adopted a pre-made bootstrap UI for better looks instead of building from scratch.

 --------------